 Most translations are more "faithful" than literal.
 The translator tries their best to convey the exact meaning of each phrase, in a way that allows the reader to easily digest it.
 (Like Patrick Ford's translation of the Mabinogi.)
 You may also find it helpful to choose a fairly recent translation.
 Translations from the 19th and early 20th centuries are often available to read free online.
 Some of them are good, but if you don't enjoy reading Victorian prose, you may give up.
 (For example Whitley Stokes' The Voyage of Mael Duin's Boat or Lady Charlotte Guest's Mabinogion.)

 Next in line for reading choice might be a "faithful re-telling".
 This is where the author has read the material, either in translation or through their own scholarship, but put it into their own words more than a translator would.
 A faithful re-telling might simplify the language for children, or condense the action a little for a story collection or encyclopedia, or the author might simply prefer to put it in their own words.
 However, it shouldn't remove or add anything important.
 The question here is always "How faithful?", and if you haven't read the myth from a good translation beforehand, how will you know?
 The fact that I don't recommend any here doesn't mean that none exist.
-Although I can't think of a major work of this sort, I have seen authors make a good job of individual stories.
+I have seen authors make a good job of individual stories.

 For anyone wishing to really absorb and engage with Celtic mythology, I would suggest that they read translations first, rather than think they will work their way up via a fantasy novel or a bad synopsis.
 It's human nature that the first version of a story we hear sticks in our mind as the most true version, in spite of us trying to override that with logic later.

 The primary body of Welsh myth is The Mabinogi (or Mabinogion).
 It is divided into four "branches" or sections, which each stand on their own, but loosely relate to one another.
-Another handful of shorter stories are associated with the Mabinogi, because they were found in some of the same early manuscripts.
+Another seven stories are associated with the Mabinogi, because they were found in some of the same early manuscripts.
 Some of these will probably be included when you buy a translation of the Mabinogi in book form.
 The Welsh myths were written down later than the Irish material, the manuscripts are generally in better condition and the tales are much less like a jigsaw with its pieces scattered through many books.
-However, most scholars have a sense of missing material when they study the Mabinogi.
-This could be because the scribes recorded stories from people who only remembered parts of them, or perhaps the scribes didn't understand the tales very well, or tampered with them for religious reasons.
+Some scholars fell that there is material missing from the Mabinogi, but what, and how much is missing is open to opinion.

-One author/translator deserves very special attention for her treatment of the Irish material: Lady Augusta Gregory, who made a bold attempt to put the jigsaw of fragments together into a cohesive, chrolological narrative for the first three cycles.
-Certainly scholarship and attitudes have moved on considerably since Lady Gregory published her translations, and a hundred years later the language is becoming dated.
-However, I still recommend the collection of her work, called Complete Irish Mythology, as the best way to read the Irish myths for the first time.
+One author/translator deserves very special attention for her treatment of the Irish material: Lady Augusta Gregory, who made a bold attempt to put the jigsaw of fragments together into a cohesive, chronological narrative for the first three cycles.
+Certainly, scholarship and attitudes have moved on considerably since Lady Gregory published her translations, and a hundred years later the language is becoming dated.
+However, I still recommend the collection of her work, called Complete Irish Mythology, as a good way to read the Irish myths for the first time.
 After you've done that, you will probably want to find newer and better translations of various stories, or delve into early Irish texts that aren't included by Lady Gregory, but you will have a much better grasp of the big picture.
-No contemporary translator has attempted to tackle all three cycles, as far as I know.

 The Mabinogion is not that long.
 Even with some notes and all the extra tales it makes a manageable sized book.
 Complete Irish Mythology is heftier (around 550 pages), but not enormous if you think of it as a trilogy in one volume.
 It's helpful to read the four branches of the Mabinogi or Complete Irish Mythology in order the first time, but don't devour them too quickly.
 There is a great deal of action within just a few pages in these stories, and not much exposition.
 Give yourself time to let each little story sink in.
 Give yourself time to ask questions, even though you may have no answers.
 Live with these stories and savour them.
 There are many scholarly interpretations of these tales, but what is your interpretation?
 What are your instincts telling you?
 Take the time to go back over things that don't make sense, or that haunt you.
 Remember that people once grew up hearing these stories regularly, and continued to hear them throughout their lives.
 It is only by living with them, that you will find their true depth.